happy-lab/Internet-Status/README.md

 to broadcast on the subnet and the status program run on any system if desired.

-Running the status_pi will present the status on a LED(s) using the GPIO pins.
-The presentation can be easily changed to to suppot multiple LEDs, toy traffic lights, flags on servo motors, ...
+Running the internet-status_pi will present the status on a LED(s) using the GPIO pins.
+The presentation can be easily changed to to support multiple LEDs, toy traffic lights, flags on servo motors, ...

 ## Things To Do